MaxGonzalez67304/Rooms-Project/README.md

 - **Manual Release**: Users can release rooms manually before the end of the reservation period.

-### Automatic Reservation Release
+### Filter Rooms by Size

-- The system automatically releases reserved rooms when the reservation end time is reached.
+- The system provides the ability to filter rooms based on their size.
+You can choose to view rooms of a specific size, making it easier to find a suitable room for your meeting needs.

 ## Folder Structure